khiemdo03/LLM_Earning_Analyst/README.md

-# 🧠 Earnings Call LLM — Demo Project (Custom Tokenizer, Mini GPT, RAG)
+# Earnings Call LLM — Demo Project (Custom Tokenizer, Mini GPT, RAG)

-This repository is a **demo implementation** of building a small LLM from scratch.
+This repository is a **demo implementation** of building a tiny LLM from scratch, it is tiny because of my hardware specs, only run on CPU and low VRAM.
-Because of my laptop’s limited hardware (CPU only, low VRAM), the uploaded code and training artifacts represent a **scaled-down version** of the full pipeline.

 Even though the compute is limited, this project still demonstrates the **core engineering steps required to build and run a real LLM pipeline**, including:

-### ✔ Custom tokenizer (SentencePiece BPE)
+#### Custom tokenizer (SentencePiece BPE)
-### ✔ Mini GPT-style language model
+#### Mini GPT-style language model
-### ✔ End-to-end training loop (from scratch)
+#### End-to-end training loop (from scratch)
-### ✔ RAG (Retrieval-Augmented Generation) over earnings call transcripts
+#### RAG (Retrieval-Augmented Generation) over earnings call transcripts
-### ✔ CLI tool for training, retrieval, and inference
+#### CLI tool for training, retrieval, and inference

 The goal:
-> **Learn all components of LLM development by building a complete—though small—working system.**
+> **Learn all components of LLM development by building a complete—though small—working system.
+It can work like other LLMs like ChatGPT, Gemini, ect., if can be trained through large data**

 ---

 # 📂 Project Structure
-# Project Structure

 ```
 LLM-Earnings-Call-Analyst/
 │